lolmanQ/lolmanQ/README.md

 </ul>
 </li>

+- I have started making a [game engine](https://github.com/lolmanQ/Kragen) as i have experince in C# and other languages i already know most consepts and i just need to know the words

 </ul>
 -->

  - C++ (1+ year)
-   - C++ course at TGA
+   - Studying at TGA
-   - I have started making a [game engine](https://github.com/lolmanQ/Kragen) as i have experince in C# and other languages i already know most consepts and i just need to know the words
- - Unreal engine (6 month)
+ - Unreal Engine (6 month)
-   - Using my knowlage of other game engines to speed learn unreal
+   - Using my knowledge of other game engines to speed learn unreal
    - I used it during my internship at She was such a good horse, working on live code
  - Unity (3+ years)
    - I have worked with practically all systems in unity from animations to lighting
    - Not just able to use the editor but also create tools to extend the editor
  - C# (3+ years)
-   - I have a background in software development and game development so i have a understanding of more complex sides of the C# language
+   - I have a background in software development and game development so I have an understanding of the more complex sides of the C# language
    - My coding style is to write self-documenting code, as well as create systems that take care of themselves to reduce dependencies

 # Projects